calhoujd/calhoujd.github.io/docs/index.markdown

 ---

-Shout out section to thank:
+## Shout out section to thank folks:

-Carina Biar: Carina worked with me on developing cliPE as an NU undergrad and also a gap year technician.
+### Carina Biar: Carina worked with me on developing cliPE as an NU undergrad and also a gap year technician.
 Much of what you see on this page and the preprints linked above are due to her hard work, thank you Carina!

-Nico Bodkin: As mentioned above, Nico did an awesome job designing and implementing the pegRNA Designer companion Shiny app.
+### Nico Bodkin: As mentioned above, Nico did an awesome job designing and implementing the pegRNA Designer companion Shiny app.
 Check it out, link above.
 Also click [here](https://nicobodkin.com/) to check out Nico's webpage

-xinkblot: Valerie at xinkblot really knocked the cliPE logo design out of the park!
+### xinkblot: Valerie at xinkblot really knocked the cliPE logo design out of the park!
 If you want your very own awesome logo, check out the xinkblot Etsy store: [here](https://www.etsy.com/shop/xinkblot)

-Funding: huge thank you to the American Epilepsy Society for the Junior Investigator Award which funded our TSC2 MAVE and also cliPE development
+### Funding: huge thank you to the American Epilepsy Society for the Junior Investigator Award which funded our TSC2 MAVE and also cliPE development

-Others: thanks to awesome resources including Github, Plasmidsaurus, Heroku, shinyapps.io and others for streamlining our workflows and enabling the sharing of code and the cliPE companion Shiny apps
+### Others: thanks to awesome resources including Github, Plasmidsaurus, Heroku, shinyapps.io and others for streamlining our workflows and enabling the sharing of code and the cliPE companion Shiny apps

 ---